polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 #### `UMPSignal` messages

 ```
-/// A strictly increasing sequence number, tipically this would be the parachain block number.
+/// An `u8` wrap around sequence number.
+Typically this would be the least significant byte of the parachain block number.
-pub struct CoreSelector(pub BlockNumber);
+pub struct CoreSelector(pub u8);

 /// An offset in the relay chain claim queue.
 pub struct ClaimQueueOffset(pub u8);